- Home

 -

 It is unlawful to display or possess any fictitious or fraudulently altered driver’s license.
-A conviction is punishable by a fine of up to $1,000 and up to six months in jail.

 -